 - Approval must be obtained before destroying inactive or unscheduled records.

-- If you become aware of a reason to temporarily suspend the destruction of old records – the possibility of a lawsuit, an investigation by a government agency, or some other incident that might involve records that are scheduled to be destroyed – you should immediately notify Shannon Bilger at the SRC.
+- If you become aware of a reason to temporarily suspend the destruction of old records – the possibility of a lawsuit, an investigation by a government agency, or some other incident that might involve records that are scheduled to be destroyed – you should immediately notify the Records Center Manager at the SRC.

-- When sending 48 or more boxes, for ease of off loading and utilization of a forklift, it is preferred that the boxes be placed on skids.
-Pack boxes on an 8 box block, 5-6 layers high.
+When sending forty (40) or more boxes, for ease of offloading and utilization of a forklift, it is preferred that the boxes be placed on skids.
+Pack boxes on an 8-box block, 5 layers high.
 Content descriptions written on each box should always show on the outside.
 Heavier boxes should be on or near the bottom to prevent crushing and damage.
 Skids must be shrink wrapped at least 4 wraps to prevent shifting in transit.